 Shelmaliers GAA Club

 More Than A Club.
-The Heartbeat Of Castlebridge.
+The Heartbeat Of The Community.

 Shelmaliers GAA isn’t just a name on a jersey.
-It’s the proudest club in this corner of the sunny south east.
 It’s a club built around hurling, football and camogie that’s been pulling generations through its gates since 1886.

-When you buy a ticket for our Win A House In Wexford fundraiser, not only are you rolling the dice on a brand-new home… you’re putting your name behind a club that’s been part of the fabric of this parish for nearly 140 years.
+When you buy a ticket for our Win A House In Wexford fundraiser, not only are you rolling the dice on a brand-new home… you’re putting your name behind a club that’s been part of the fabric of these parishes for nearly 140 years.

 Our Story

-Our finest hour came in 1910, when Wexford, represented by Castlebridge, won the county’s first ever All-Ireland Senior Hurling Championship.
+Our finest hour came in 1910, when Wexford, represented by Castlebridge, won the County’s first ever All-Ireland Senior Hurling Championship.
 The men of this parish wore that jersey.
-That’s the legacy every young Shel walks into the club with.

 Honours that Matter